ibm-cloud-docs/vpc/nlb-monitoring-metrics.md

 # Monitoring metrics using {{site.data.keyword.cloud_notm}} Network Load Balancer for VPC with Sysdig
 {: #nlb_monitoring-metrics-sysdig}

-{{site.data.keyword.cloud}} Network load Balancer monitoring metrics are provided with {{site.data.keyword.cloud_notm}} Monitoring with Sysdig, a third-party monitoring tool that specializes in data aggregation, usage alerts, and in-depth visualizations.
+{{site.data.keyword.cloud}} Network Load Balancer (NLB) for VPC monitoring metrics are provided with {{site.data.keyword.cloud_notm}} Monitoring with Sysdig, a third-party monitoring tool that specializes in data aggregation, usage alerts, and in-depth visualizations.
 For more information, see [IBM Cloud Monitoring with Sysdig](/docs/Monitoring-with-Sysdig).

 Network load balancers calculate the metrics and send those metrics to your Sysdig instance, which reflects different types of use and traffic.
 You can visualize and analyze metrics from either the {{site.data.keyword.cloud_notm}} Monitoring with Sysdig dashboard, or its API.